-On today’s date in 1813, Laura Secord learned of a planned U.S. attack that convinced her to travel more than 30 kilometres to warn British, Canadian and First Nation forces fighting during the War of 1812.
+On today’s date in 1813, Laura Secord learned of a planned U.S. attack, convincing her to travel more than 30 kilometres to warn British, Canadian and First Nation forces fighting during the War of 1812.

 For Canadians, the British and their First Nation allies, the second year of the War of 1812 brought disheartening defeats as well as notable victories.
 The U.S. invaded the Niagara Peninsula and marched on Montréal while the previous year’s successes of Brock, Tecumseh and other leaders were in jeopardy.
-Some communities in southern Ontario were now witnessing U.S. occupation of Canadian territory.
-The challenges of 1813 spawned heroes and heroines, who used their cunning and bravery to change the course of the war.
+Some communities in southern Ontario were now witnessing U.S. occupation, but the challenges of 1813 spawned heroes and heroines, who used their cunning bravery to change the course of the war.

 In May 1813, U.S. soldiers captured Fort George and took control of both sides of the Niagara River.
-In occupied Queenston, American U.S. billeted themselves in Secord’s household.
-On the evening of June 21, 1813, Secord learned of a secret planned attack that convinced her to travel more than 30 kilometres to warn Canadian forces and their allies.
+In occupied Queenston, U.S. troops billeted themselves in Secord’s household.
+On the evening of June 21, 1813, Secord learned of the secret attack plan that convinced her to travel more than 30 kilometres to warn Canadian forces and their allies.

 Her renowned journey took her through fields, ditches and underbrush to avoid the roads where U.S. sentries stood watch.
 After 17 hours, she finally reached an encampment of First Nation warriors who brought her to British Lieutenant James FitzGibbon.